Totox00/Archipelago-sotm/worlds/sotm/docs/setup_en.md

 Once connected, you can move the cursor using arrow keys, send a location using Enter, filter items and locations by typing, clear the filter using Ctrl+C, and disconnect using Ctrl+D.

-Select can also be used to toggle multi-sending, which makes it so sending an Ultimate location for a villain also sends the easier difficulties, and Advanced and Challenge also send the Normal location.
+Shift can also be used to toggle multi-sending, which makes it so sending an Ultimate location for a villain also sends the easier difficulties, and Advanced and Challenge also send the Normal location.

 Home can be used to return to the top left if you get lost.